Chris Stapleton making Glendale stop as part of 2025 tour

 Stapleton last performed in Arizona at the Extra Innings Festival in Tempe in March 2024, according to Setlist.fm.

-The tour kicks off on Feb.
-25 in Melbourne, Australia and ends Oct.
-10 in Hollywood, Florida.
+The tour kicks off on June 4 in Greenville, South Carolina and ends Oct.
+11 in Hollywood, Florida.

 We want to hear from you.